kapucoin/core/README.md

 ## Introduction

-This repository contains all plugins that make up the ARK Core.
+This repository contains all plugins that make up the KAPU Core.

 ## Documentation